bytecodealliance/wasm-micro-runtime/gitbook/basics/getting_started/on-docker.md

 make
 ```

-Then you are ready to go to the directory that contains hello world program and copy our iwasm vmcore
+Then you are ready to go to the directory that contains the hello world program and copy our iwasm vmcore

 ```sh
 cp iwasm ../../app-samples/hello-world